-Another constraint encountered by designers/owners is railroads.
+Another constraint encountered by designers/owners is railroad right-of-ways.
 There are significant costs associated with moving tracks or interrupting rail service to accommodate construction of new bridges.
 It is often beneficial to increase span lengths to minimize impacts to the railroads.
 Since the railroads are for-profit enterprises, they tend to be very protective of their facilities in order to maintain profitability.